stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 general fallacy.
 Normally the View state concerns only one specific view, hence the point of converting the dependency from weak to strong.

+A variant with a passive view is possible.

+An application model with strong responsibilities has "become" the presenter. see Application Model, but with additional View link.
+It's basically a hybrid Application Model + Controller.